 Young people, as well as adults, have the opportunity through this ministry to assume leadership roles in our parish, learn our traditions and actively participate in worship services in a spiritually memorable way.

-Lectors, Chalice Bearers, Intercessors, and Lay Ministers fulfill their ministry by being an integral part of our worship liturgy – assisting the clergy with readings from the Old and New Testament, leading the Prayers of the People, and serving in the celebration and distribution of the Eucharist.
+Lectors, Chalice Bearers, and Intercessors fulfill their ministry by being an integral part of our worship liturgy – assisting the clergy with readings from the Old and New Testament, leading the Prayers of the People, and serving in the celebration and distribution of the Eucharist.

 Ushers and Greeters serve our parish by providing a warm welcome and greeting to all who join us for worship on Sunday mornings and special services.
-They provide them with a worship booklet, bulletins, leaflets, hearing assisted devices, and ‘busy bags’ for our “little visitors.”
+They provide them with bulletins, leaflets, and ‘busy bags’ for our “little visitors.”
 Ushers assist during the service with seating, take a headcount, collect the offering, and guide communicants to the altar rail.
 They also lead the celebrant to communicants in the congregation who are unable to walk to the altar rail and assist in other ways during the worship service as necessary.
-Greeters provide a warm welcome to parishioners and visitors before and after worship, bring the communion elements to the altar rail, and host visitors during coffee hour in our parish fellowship hall.
+Greeters welcome parishioners and visitors before and after worship, and host visitors during coffee hour in our parish fellowship hall.

 TRINITY MISSIONARY SOCIETY